buddhist-uni/buddhist-uni.github.io/_courses/buddhism/refuge.md

 ## Readings

-I'd like to introduce you now to the other four texts (in addition to [_Being Nobody, Going Nowhere_](/content/monographs/being-nobody-going-nowhere_khema)) that we'll be reading through the remainder of this course:
+I'd like to introduce you now to the other three texts (in addition to [_Being Nobody, Going Nowhere_](/content/monographs/being-nobody-going-nowhere_khema)) that we'll be reading through the remainder of this course:

-{% include content_blurb.html category="monographs" slug="what-the-buddha-taught_rahula-w" blurb="
-This classic introduction to Buddhism has had a dramatic impact on the shape of Buddhist thought in the West, but its interest is not merely historical: it remains a  lucid and sympathetic introduction, more than fifty years later.

-If, however, the language is too old-fashioned for you, please feel free to skip these readings as they will have a lot of overlap with Ven.
-Santita’s and Bhikkhu Bodhi’s books below.
-" %}
 {% include content_blurb.html category="monographs" slug="biography-of-shakyamuni_hsing-yun" blurb="
 To understand Buddhism, we need to understand something of the life of the Buddha.